-Simplex is a sister mod of Complex.
-It has inherited the essence of Path To Victory along with many other top-quality mods through a long history of R&D. This mod promises to push the Homeworld 2 engine to its limit and will simply blow your mind with incredible fun!
+Simplex started as a branch from Complex.
+It has combined features from Path To Victory as well as many other mods through a long history of R&D. This mod aims to excavate the full potential of the Homeworld 2 engine and will simply blow your mind with incredible fun!

 A Pilot Mode is now seamlessly integrated into the standard Homeworld 2 experience (inspired by Free Mod)!